 Heavenly Nostrils opens with the unicorn Marigold granting one wish to Phoebe for freeing her.
 Phoebe wishes for Marigold to be her friend.
 Months later, Christmas approaches, and Phoebe stresses over what present to get for Marigold.
 In the process, she realizes that obligation isn't a good foundation for true friendship—so for her Christmas present, she frees Marigold from the terms of the wish.
 Marigold replies that she still wants to be Phoebe's friend.

-In an episode of The Real Ghostbusters, Egon's uncle visits the team and wants to take Egon with him, reminding Egon that he promised to help him with his own research, and not believing in ghosts.
-At the end of the episode they prove the existence of ghosts to him, and he directly tells Egon that he releases him from their promise.
+In an episode of The Real Ghostbusters, Egon's uncle visits the team and wants to take Egon with him, reminding Egon that he promised to help him with his own research, and he doesn't believe in ghosts.
+At the end of the episode they prove the existence of ghosts to him, and he directly tells Egon that he releases him from his promise.